 Federal Stafford Student Loans (FSSL subsidized) are low-interest loans made to the borrower directly by a lender such as a bank or credit union.
 Depending on need and eligibility, a borrower may obtain up to \$2,625 per year as a freshman and \$3,500 per year as a sophomore.
 Loan proceeds generally will be delivered to students in a minimum of two disbursements.
-Students entering their first semester who are first-time borrowers may have their initial disbursement delayed 30 days to comply with federal regulations.
 The minimum monthly payment of \$50 begins six months after the student ceases to be enrolled at least one-half time.
-The interest rate varies but will not exceed 8.25 percent for new borrowers.
+The interest rate is fixed rate at 6.8%.
 Students must be enrolled at least six hours each semester to have their loans stay in deferment.
 For subsidized loans, the U.S. Government pays the interest while the borrower is in school or in deferment status.
 Deferment, forbearance or cancellation of payments is available for special circumstances.
 A loan counseling session is required prior to receiving the loan and before leaving the College.